colinferm/talk-wiki-to-me/readme.md

 1. Upload `talkwiki.php`,`adminmenu.php`,and `plugin.php` to `/wp-content/plugins/talkwikitome` directory.
 If talkwikitome does not already exist create it.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. From the Admin Menu, select 'Settings' > 'Talk Wiki To Me' 4.Configure the plugin as you please
+3. From the Admin Menu, select 'Settings' > 'Talk Wiki To Me'
+4. Configure the plugin as you please

 ## Frequently Asked Questions